Drive-thru only Chick-fil-A opening in Lancaster

 The global Chick-fil-A corporation will also be making a $25,000 to Feeding America in honor of its newest restaurant.

-Chick-fil-A is based in Atlanta, but has wide reach across the United States.
+Chick-fil-A is based in Atlanta but has a wide reach across the United States.
 The company says this new Lancaster location is one of more than 100 restaurant operating in the greater Los Angeles area.